Lobaro/docs/docs/background/lorawan.md

 :   Append `<value>` to the config parameter `<name>`.
 This command appends the value given to the
     current value of the parameter.
 This is intended to allow setting values that are too long for a single Downlink message.
     As a confirmation it sends the length of the config parameter's value after the appending.
+Append works for config paramters of type `string`.

 `b`
 :   Reboot device without saving.
 This command restarts the device.
 Any changes too the config